 OLED offers a potentially optimistic future for television manufacturers, as it effectively combines the best attributes of LCD and plasma display technology.
 The first large-screen OLEDs are rumored to be released by the end of this year.
 One estimate for the aforementioned 55-inch OLED by LG puts the sticker price at $8,000.
 However, plasma and LCD tech has come so far that the increase in image quality OLED provides is decidedly smaller than previous advances in picture performance.
 If HDTV buyers aren’t willing to pay extra for material differences in display quality, why think they will for marginal ones?

 Now that HDTVs must share the spotlight with more convenient and functional devices, manufacturers have a rocky road ahead of them.
 Tablets and smartphones are currently more popular choices for viewing the content we care about, and HDTV appears to have taken a secondary role.
 Videophiles and early adopters will undoubtedly continue to spring for the latest and greatest, but the non-bleeding edge consumer base has already spoken with their wallets.
 The heavily rumored shutdown of the annual CES, an industry trade show with a hardware focus, won’t help the flat panel segment, either.
-As disheartening as it is to hear, at least from a short-term perspective, the industry seems headed toward a period characterized by more consolidation and less innovation.
+As disheartening as it is to hear, the flat panel arena seems headed toward a period characterized by more consolidation and less innovation.